Skip to main content

 California Wildfire Claims: A Complete Guide

-A comprehensive guide to California wildfire insurance claims — from immediate steps after a fire to understanding smoke contamination, coverage details, and common insurer tactics.
+A guide to California wildfire insurance claims — from immediate steps after a fire to understanding smoke contamination, coverage details, and common insurer tactics.

 Can I Cash This Insurance Check?
 What You Need to Know Before You Deposit

-The vast majority of insurance checks are ordinary payments with no strings attached.
+Most insurance checks are ordinary payments with no strings attached.
 Learn when it is safe to cash your check, how to spot the rare restrictive endorsement, and what to do if you are unsure.

-Can You Record Insurance Company Inspectors?
-A California Guide
+Can You Record Insurance Inspectors in California?

 Choosing Your Contractor After an Insurance Loss